HL7/davinci-dtr/input/pagecontent/specification.md

 4. Enabling the potential for a final response from the payer including prior authorization information as part of the interactive exchange.

 5. Provide flexibility to EHR venders to adopt DTR.
-The adaptive form can be used as an alternative to more complex SDC form behavior, e.g., enableWhen.
+The adaptive form can be used as an alternative to more complex SDC form behavior (e.g., enableWhen).

 6. Supports both payer side prior authorization and the ability to request specific additional information as part of the PAS exchange process.